 After reviewing the award letter:

-The Conditions of Award explain a student's rights and responsibilities as a recipient of financial aid.
-No financial aid will be disbursed to a student's account until the student has logged on to SUOnline, selected "Conditions of Award" from the Financial Information section of the Student Menu and reviewed and agreed to those conditions.
+The 2016-17 Conditions of Award explain a student's rights and responsibilities as a recipient of financial aid.
+No financial aid will be disbursed to a student's account until the student has logged on to SUOnline, gone to the Students Menu and selected "Conditions of Award" in the Financial Aid to read and agree to those conditions.

-Continuing Students: About six weeks prior to the start of fall quarter, notifications are sent to registered students' SU email accounts that their registration and Payment Invoices are available at SUOnline.
-If pre-registered for fall quarter, student account invoices will not be available until after July 1.
-For other quarters, statements are immediately available after a student pre-registers.
+About six weeks prior to the start of fall quarter, notifications are sent to registered students' SU email accounts that their student account invoices are available at SUOnline, via Student Account Center.
+Student account invoices for students who are pre-registered for fall quarter will not be available until after July 1.
+For other quarters, invoices are immediately available after a student pre-registers.

 Student Financial Services uses the information submitted on the student's FAFSA, the cost of attendance and any academic scholarship awarded at the time of admission to determine a student's remaining eligibility for funds.
 Needy students may be awarded a combination of federal, state, and institutional financial aid that may come in the form of grants, work opportunities and loans.

 Any scholarships or other funding that become known after an initial aid offer is made will be added to the student's award, along with any required adjustments to financial aid previously offered to accommodate the additional funding.
-While the goal of Seattle University is to close the gap between what it costs to attend Seattle University and the family's ability to provide for these costs, SU is rarely able to fully meet student need.
+While Seattle University's goal is to close the gap between what it costs to attend Seattle University and the family's ability to provide for these costs, the University is rarely able to fully meet student need.

 The student's file must be complete before financial aid will become available.
 Learn more about when financial aid will become available.

-Short term loans are available when unusual circumstances arise which cause a student to need the refund from their student account sooner that it will be available.
+Short term loans are available when unusual circumstances arise which cause a student to need the refund from their student account sooner than it will be available.
 Learn more about short terms loans.

 The balance on a student's account is always due and payable within 14 calendar days of the date of the student's registration or on the scheduled tuition due date for each quarter, whichever is later.
 Learn more about payment due dates.

-SU provides a number of payment methods to accommodate a variety of needs for paying the balance on a student's account.
+SU provides a number of payment methods via Student Account Center online and in-person at our Redhawk Axis desk.
 Learn more about how to pay.

-As part of our commitment to help students to find ways to pay for their education, we offer several payment plan options.
+As part of our commitment to help students to find ways to pay for their education, we offer several payment plan options that can be setup online via Student Account Center.
 Learn more about payment plans.

 Having quarterly financial aid that exceeds the charges on the student's account will result in a credit balance that will be returned to the student.
-We strongly recommend that students authorize direct deposit so any credit balance will be electronically deposited directly to a bank account.
-If direct deposit isn't established, credit balance checks will be sent to the mailing address of record as shown at SUOnline (where the student can also update it, as needed).
+We strongly recommend that students authorize direct deposit so any credit balance will be electronically deposited directly to their bank accounts.
+You can setup your eRefund account via Student Account Center.

-If the student's quarterly financial aid exceeds the charges on his or her student account, the student may authorize the excess to be electronically deposited directly to a bank account by completing the "Direct Deposit Form" and submitting it to Student Financial Services.
-It's important to allow 14 calendar days for processing.
-Once the process has been activated, all financial aid due to the student after the charges on his or her student account have been paid, will be directly deposited to the student-designated bank account.
-Learn more about direct deposit.
+If the student's quarterly financial aid exceeds the charges on his or her student account, the student may authorize the excess to be electronically deposited directly to a bank account by setting up an eRefund via Student Account Center.
+Learn more about direct deposit

 Seattle University guarantees the amount of institutional gift aid incoming undergraduates receive as long as certain criteria are met.
 Learn more about the institutional gift aid guarantee.